GwenBritton/Linux-The_File_System/.guides/content/Absolute-paths-283d.md

 ![pwd-cmd-root](.guides/img/pwd-command-root.png)

-Regardless the directory we are currently on, __the directory is always going to be a root directory *branch*__.
+Regardless of the directory we are currently on, __the directory is always going to be a root directory *branch*__.

 |||definition
 ### The root directory